-Ketogenic diet (or keto diet) is basically a very low-carbohydrate, adequate/low-protein, high-fat diet.
-It forces body to burn fats rather than carbohydrates.
+The ketogenic diet (or keto diet) is basically a very low-carbohydrate, adequate/low-protein, high-fat diet.
+It forces the body to burn fats rather than carbohydrates.
 This diet is used (since 1920) in medicine to treat epilepsy and can, in some cases, completely remove the need for medication [1,2,3].
-Since 1960 this diet has become one of the most widely used method for obesity treatment .
-Unlike other tissues, brain requires glucose.
+Since 1960 this diet has become one of the most widely used methods for obesity treatment .
+Unlike other tissues, the brain requires glucose.
 Glucose is derived from carbohydrates except in extreme conditions where carbohydrates are used up, the liver starts converting fat into fatty acids and ketone bodies.
 These ketone bodies than travel to the brain and the heart where they replace glucose as an energy source.
-So, basically the idea of keto diet is to put your body into a process called ketosis where you no longer burn carbohydrates as a fuel but instead turn to the burning of ketones (beta-hydroxybutyrate (BHB), acetoacetate and acetone).
+So, basically, the idea of a keto diet is to put your body into a process called ketosis where you no longer burn carbohydrates as a fuel but instead turn to the burning of ketones (beta-hydroxybutyrate (BHB), acetoacetate and acetone).

 Typical Ketogenic Diet

-Ketogenic diet is very popular among those trying to maintain a steady blood sugar levels and lose body fat.
-Typical ketogenic diet has a 4:1 ratio of weight of fat to the combined weight of carbohydrate and protein.
-However, for epileptic children these diets are individually tailored for their needs.
+The ketogenic diet is very popular among those trying to maintain a steady blood sugar levels and lose body fat.
+Typical ketogenic diet has a 4:1 ratio of a weight of fat to the combined weight of carbohydrate and protein.
+However, for epileptic children, these diets are individually tailored to their needs.

 Efficiency of LCHF & Ketogenic Diet for Weight Loss

-The first randomized, controlled trial evaluating efficacy of low-cabrohydrate diet for weight loss was conducted in 2003 by Foster and colleagues .
+The first randomized, controlled trial evaluating the efficacy of low-carbohydrate diet for weight loss was conducted in 2003 by Foster and colleagues .
 They randomly assigned 63 obese man and women to either a low-carbohydrate, high-protein, high-fat diet or a low-calorie, high-carbohydrate, low-fat diet.
-The results indicated a greater weight loss after six months with high fat diet compared to conventional diet but that the differences were not significant at one year.
-There was no significant relation between weight loss and ketosis at any time during the study.
-Linda Stern and associates reported no significant difference in overall weight loss between subjects on low-cabrohydrate diet compared to conventional diet after 1 year.
+The results indicated a greater weight loss after six months with high-fat diet compared to conventional diet but that the differences were not significant at one year.
+There was no significant relationship between weight loss and ketosis at any time during the study.
+Linda Stern and associates reported no significant difference in overall weight loss between subjects on a low-carbohydrate diet compared to conventional diet after 1 year.
 Same was reported by Astrup et al. .
-However, subjects on low-carbohydrate diet had more favorable overall outcomes (atherogenic dyslipidemia and glycemic control) .
+However, subjects on the low-carbohydrate diet had more favourable overall outcomes (atherogenic dyslipidemia and glycemic control) .
 In contrast to findings by Foster et al. , subjects on the low-carbohydrate diet maintained most of their initial weight loss, whereas those on the conventional diet continued to lose weight .

-A study in high level artistic gymnasts reported that ketogenic diet reduces body fat in very short period of time without negative effects on strength performance .
+A study in high-level artistic gymnasts reported that ketogenic diet reduces body fat in a very short period of time without negative effects on strength performance .

 This weight loss on LCHF is most dramatic after 3 and 6 months, there being no difference after 12 months between a conventional low-fat diet and the low-carbohydrate diet .
 A rapid initial weight loss may be due to low glycogen stores, leading to excretion of bound water .
 A systematic review of low-carbohydrate diets found that the weight loss achieved is associated with the duration of the diet and restriction of energy intake, but not with restriction of carbohydrates .